Kurtleo/holbertonschool-zero_day/READMY.md

-Hi everyone in holbertonschool
-Hi evryone in holbertonschool
+Hi holberton school from Aguadilla